jcastro-geodb/geodb-dlt-core/ethereum/README.md

 - [x] Implement ERC777 token
 - [ ] Implement token lock compatible with ERC777 token
 - [ ] Implement tests for the ERC777 model.

+# Using gulp

+To use gulp and automatically running tests while developing, you can use

+- To watch over all changes in the ethereum directory: `gulp watch`
+- To watch only changes related to a single contract: `CONTRACT=<ContractName> gulp watch`.
+Example: `CONTRACT=BatchMint gulp watch`